kgrzybek/modular-monolith-with-ddd/README.md

 **Key advantages:**

-- Solution appropriate to problem - reading and writing needs are usually different
+- Solution appropriate to the problem - reading and writing needs are usually different
 - Supports SRP - one handler does one thing
 - Supports ISP - each handler implements interface with exactly one method
 - Commands and Queries are objects ([Parameter Object pattern](https://refactoring.com/catalog/introduceParameterObject.html)) which are easy to serialize/deserialize